Geography Advising FAQs

 Listed below are several questions frequently asked about the undergraduate program and degree requirements.
 Look though these and take the appropriate steps.
 Some issues you will be able to solve on your own, and others will require you to communicate with someone to resolve the issue.
 Click here to make an appointment with Leslie McLees, the Undergraduate Advisor.

 1. How do I declare a Geography major, minor, or concentration or the major in Spatial Data Science and Technology (SDST)?
 This process can be done completely online.
 Go to the Geography Undergraduate page of the Spatial Data Science and Technology page and scroll to the bottom.
 You will find a link to a pdf to add, drop or make changes to your geography major.
 Fill this out, scan and email back to the undergraduate advisor, as indicated on the instructions.
 Make sure you complete the entire form.
-If you are declaring the major, declare your track in the appropriate space.
-If you are still undecided on your track, you can leave it blank, but be sure to complete this form again once you have decided.
+If you are declaring the major, declare your concentrationin the appropriate space.
+If you are still undecided on your concentration, you can leave it blank, but be sure to complete this form again once you have decided.
 You can also use this form to drop another major.